KelechiOdom10/kelechiodom10/README.md

 -->

 👨‍💻  About Me :
-I am a Full Stack Developer based in the UK.
+I am a Senior Software Engineer based in the UK.

-🔭 I’m working at Robin AI as a Frontend Engineer
+🔭 I’m working at Robin AI

 🌱 I'm currently learning about building design systems with tailwind and storybook, monorepos and freelancing